alfonsof/azure-python-examples/azurefunctionblobcopy/README.md

 This folder contains a Python application example that handles Functions on Microsoft Azure.

-It handles an Azure Function that responds to a Blob Storage event (trigger) and copy the blob when it appears in a blob container to another Blob container.
+It handles an Azure Function that responds to a Blob Storage event (trigger) and copy the blob when it appears in a blob storage to another blob storage.

 ## Requirements